Bellatrix Lestrange

-Bellatrix Lestrange (née Black) is a fictional character in the Harry Potter book series written by J. K. Rowling.
-She evolved from an unnamed periphery character in Harry Potter and the Goblet of Fire into a major antagonist in subsequent novels.
+Bellatrix Lestrange (née Black) is a character in the Harry Potter book series written by J. K. Rowling.
+She evolved from an unnamed peripheral character in Harry Potter and the Goblet of Fire into a major antagonist in subsequent novels.
 In the final installment of the story, Rowling established her as Lord Voldemort's "last, best lieutenant".
-Bellatrix was the first female Death Eater introduced in the books, and remained the only woman explicitly identified as such.
-Bellatrix had a ravaging obsession with the Dark Lord despite the fact that she was clearly fearful of his magical abilities and absolute power over his forces.
+Bellatrix was the first female Death Eater introduced in the books.
+Bellatrix had a fanatic obsession with the Dark Lord although she was clearly fearful of his magical abilities and absolute power over his forces.
+She is almost as sadistic and homicidal as Lord Voldemort, with a psychotic personality.

-She is portrayed by Helena Bonham Carter in four Harry Potter films, from Order of the Phoenix (2007) to Deathly Hallows – Part 2 (2011).
+She is portrayed by Helena Bonham Carter in the last four Harry Potter films, from Order of the Phoenix (2007) to Deathly Hallows – Part 2 (2011).

 Name

 Her given name derives from Latin as the feminine form of the noun "warrior".
 Like many members of the Black family, Bellatrix is named after a celestial body or astronomic structure, in this case one of the brightest stars in the constellation Orion.

 Bellatrix's name has been translated into other languages in a variety of ways.
 Many of the changes accentuate the evil nature of her character, such as the Dutch "Bellatrix van Detta".